 In addition to holding a license, candidates should be at least 18 years of age and able to pass a drug test and background check.
 Armed guards are subject to more thorough background checks than unarmed guards.
 Certification is also available through ASIS International.
 Armed guards typically earn more than unarmed security guards and have greater job security, additional benefits and more upward mobility in their careers.

-Security Guard Career Outlook
+Security Guard Salary and Career Outlook